sergiofgonzalez/all-things-lambda/002-hello-lambda-with-console-messages/README.md

 ## Description
 The implementation declares a handler that returns the message "Hello, world" and also uses `console.log` to display some debugging information.
+Note how statements after `context.succeed` are also executed.